Grand Valley State Football Camps

 Ginn joined North Carolina Wesleyan with 15 years of college coaching experience, including stints at NCAA Division I, II, and III institutions.
 In those 15 seasons, Ginn was a part of 130 victories and just 28 defeats, having spent almost equal time coaching offense and defense.

 Prior to coming to North Carolina Wesleyan, Ginn served two years as an assistant coach at Shepherd College, an NCAA Division II school in Shepherdstown, WV.
 During his tenure, Shepherd compiled a two-year record of 15-5, and set 16 offensive school records.
 From 1997-2000, Ginn was the Offensive Coordinator at Wartburg College, a NCAA Division III school in Waverly, IA .
 His offense averaged 35 points per game over the four-year period, setting 19 school records and helping Wartburg achieve a 35-6 record.

-Tim Morrison enters his seventh year coaching the offensive line and his fourth as the Grand Valley State offensive coordinator.
-Morrison has solidified himself as one of the top offensive minds and offensive line coaches in the country, evidenced by his tutoring 15 All-GLIAC performers in seven years.
+Tim Morrison enters his 10th year coaching the offensive line and has solidified himself as one of the top offensive line coaches in the country, evidenced by his tutoring 18 All-GLIAC performers in eight years.